 1. Understand the Importance of Kindness

 Learn about the benefits of giving for children and adults.
-The Random Acts of Kindness Foundation website is a terrific place to start.
-They have classroom and home activities for children of all ages.
+Check the web for resources for home and classroom, like The Random Acts of Kindness Foundation.

 2. Create a Kindness Project

 Devise an activity where your family or classroom records ONE act of kindness or ONE pleasant activity per day.
 You might call it your “Kindness Project” or “Happiness Diary.”
 These activities could include helping with dishes, letting someone else go first, taking care of an animal, going out of way the for a friend, hugging someone to make them feel better, etc. Or they might include visits to places and experiences that make us feel good, like visiting a favorite park or a grandparent’s house.

 3. Take Time to Share